 Course Semester / year Instructor Grade

-Chemistry 101 Fall /14 Dr. WGJ A-
+Chemistry 101 Fall /15 Dr. WGJ B+ .

-Biology 210 Spring /15 Dr. Barbara Haas B+
+Biology 210 Spring /16 Dr. Barbara Haas Α

 - e.
-If applying through Committee, you MUST include PDF signed waiver (2 pgs) in email with other items. - f.
+If applying through Committee, be sure to handle the signed waiver with Pre-Health.
+Send the other items to me (wgreene@luc.edu) in one email. - f.
 If applying "outside the Committee"-see items 5, 6 below, a list of all schools of the applicant and ALL of their DEADLINES. - g.
-All cover forms, application packages, envelopes in one binder, folder, or otherwise secure containment, with like items paper-clipped together. - 4.
+All cover forms, application packages, envelopes should be in one binder, folder, or otherwise secure containment, with like items paper-clipped together. - 4.
 I'd love to read your personal statements, even in rough draft form.
 It tells me something about you and helps me to shape a recommendation.
 This article is not required, but I recommend it. - 5.
 It is STRONGLY recommended that the student apply through the Loyola Pre-Health Advisory Committee.
 Well-regarded by the medical/dental/pharmaceutical community, the Committee's voice of endorsement will increase the merit of the student's application.
 Their method also assures that the student's personal statement is strong and well written.
-If the student applies via Committee, s(he) should provide me a cover sheet obtained from the Office of Pre-health (Sullivan Center 262). - 6.
-APPLICATIONS OUTSIDE COMMITTEE: If a student who I can recommend elects to apply apart from the Pre-Health Advisory committee, she/he must perform steps 2-4 and email materials to wgreene@luc.edu.
+If the student applies via Committee, s(he) should provide me a cover sheet obtained from the Office of Pre-health (Sullivan Center 262). - APPLICATIONS OUTSIDE COMMITTEE: If a student who I can recommend elects to apply apart from the Pre-Health Advisory committee, she/he must perform steps 2-4 and email materials to wgreene@luc.edu.
 Online LOR uploading protocols (AMCAS, PTCAS, Interfolio, etc.) are STRONGLY preferred. - 7.
 Due to volume of requests, your LOR won't be started until all items in step 2 are fulfilled.